JaegerMa/transparent-http-compress.js/README.md

 {
 	let compressedResponse = httpCompress.compress(request, response,
 		{
-			gzip: null, //As this object is merged into the default libraries, gzip will be disabled for this response }
+			gzip: null, //As this object is merged
+						//into the default libraries,
+						//gzip will be disabled for this response
+		}
 	);